anon509/SEKOSA_supplementary_material_anon/README.md

 ## Anonymous Reproduction Package for Review

-This repository contains the complete implementation and demonstration materials for the SEKOSA approach presented in:
+This repository contains the complete implementation and demonstration materials for our paper presenting the SEKOSA approach.

-> **"A System Engineering Knowledge Ontology for Self-Assessment in a Robot"**

 ---